 Any fields from zkipster will be available to map to the guest Object fields in Salesforce.

 The left table maps the Contact and Campaign ‘Add to Guest List’ action.
 Use it to pull extra fields from the Contact details into the zkipster guest Object.

 Mapping Custom Fields

-Any custom fields from zkipster will be available to map to the guest or contact custom fields in Salesforce.
+Any custom fields from zkipster will be available to map to the guest object fields in Salesforce.

-In the mapping section of the zkipster setup, you will see any contact custom fields you have already created.
-To map to the Guest object, you must create those custom fields in the Guest Object, you can do this by clicking ‘Create Custom Field’.
+In the mapping section of the zkipster setup, you will see any zkipster custom fields you have already created.
+To map to the Guest object, you must create those custom fields in the Guest Object, and you can do this by clicking ‘Create Custom Field.’

 Creating Guest Object Custom fields